-&lt;sup>26 Centro de Estudios Legales y Sociales, "El Sistema de Inteligencia en Democracia..." op. cit. note 3, at 137 a few months of investigations.
-This decision would be challenged and overruled by a Court of Appeals in 2013 and finally, the Supreme Court would confirm the reversal in 2015.
-However, while this process was ongoing, another Judge, Bonadio, assumed responsibility over the case in 2000.
-Under Judge Bonadio, the investigations would experience a deliberate lag that would work in benefit Judge Galeano (the main defendant).
-It was until 2005, within the context provided by the Friendly Settlement, that Judge Bonadío was replaced by Judge Ariel Lijo.
-Judge Lijo would manage to keep the investigation open after an attempt of the defense to close the proceedings.
+Second, the criminal investigation against the concealing of evidence (AMIA 2) also underwent important changes.
+Despite the fact that the leaked video evidenced that Galeano had forged evidence, the first Judge in charge of the case, Judge Cavallo, acquitted the defendant after just a few months of investigations.
+This decision would be challenged and overruled by a Court of Appeals in 2013, and, finally, the Supreme Court would confirm the reversal in 2015.
+However, while this process was ongoing, another Judge, Bonadío, assumed responsibility over the case in 2000.
+Under Judge Bonadío, the investigations would experience a deliberate lag that would work in benefit Judge Galeano, the main defendant.
+It was not until 2005, within the context provided by the Friendly Settlement, that Judge Bonadío was replaced by Judge Ariel Lijo.
+Judge Lijo would manage to keep the investigation open after an attempt by the defense to close the proceedings.
 However, it would take more than a decade to move forward in actually addressing the merits of the case and annulling the first acquittal decision.